 Nowadays, you can easily cook it in an oven.
 It is better in taste and flavor if you cook it lined with banana leaves instead of foils.
-This recipe is made of grated cassava milk, egg, coconut milk, sugar and butter.
+This recipe is made of grated cassava milk, egg, and coconut milk.
 So heavenly delicious if cooked just right.
 Do not over cook it, so it is soft and melts in your mouth.
 Happy baking!

-2. Mix cassava, eggs, sugar, evaporated milk, condensed milk, coconut milk, and butter in a large bowl and mix them well.
+2. Mix cassava, eggs, sugar, evaporated milk, condensed milk and coconut milk in a large bowl and mix them well.
 Until very smooth.

-3. Set aside and reserve atleast 1 cup of the cassava-milk mixture.
-Then, pour all mixture into prepared pan.
+3. Then, pour all mixture into prepared banana leaves lined cups/pan.
 Bake for 30 to 40 minutes or until almost done.

-5. For the toppings: Remove your pan from the oven and quickly pour thickened cassava-milk mixture on top.
-Sprinkle with lots of grated cheese.
+4. For the toppings: Remove the bake cassava cups/tray from the oven.
+Pour condensed milk, grated cheese and macapuno on top.
 And return it to baking for a few minutes until lightly browned.
-But don’t toast it.
-Turn off heat and transfer to a wire rack to cool.
-Slice it into squares with a grease knife once cooled.
+But don’t toast it too much.

 Did you try cooking this recipe?
 Send us your food photo.
 If we love it, we will feature it with your name on our website.
 Send it to us via email: email@example.com or message us on our Facebook Page.

 You may also post it in your own timeline publicly: Instagram, Facebook and Twitter and hashtag us #MamasGuideRecipes.
 Thanks a lot for supporting our website and help other friends discover great recipes.